nsinorov/SoftUniMainPath/Programming Fundamentals C#/Associative Arrays - Exercise/Orders/README.md

 	Until you receive "buy", the products will be coming in the format: "{name} {price} {quantity}".
 	The product data is always delimited by a single space.

+Output:

+	Print information about each product in the following format: "{productName} -> {totalPrice}" Format the average grade to the 2nd digit after the decimal separator.